kiwi0fruit/jats/README.md

 * beta-gamma intuiter, resolute intuiter, resolute sensor,
 * gamma-delta tasker,
 * resolute introvert.

+### 8.1 Interactive table of intertype relationships

+There is a nice autotranslated [**interactive table**](https://translate.google.ru/translate?hl=ru&sl=ru&tl=en&u=http%3A%2F%2Fwww.socionics.org%2Ftype%2Fdefault.aspx&sandbox=1) of intertype relationships.
+Simply click on type name to redraw the table accordingly.
+It also aggregates descriptions of types and relationships.

 ## 9. Intermediate and unknown types names